 if you are a pianist or piano teacher, a second instrument piano student, a singer or instrumentalist needing accompaniment and/or coaching, performance, exam/audition or contest preparation - just phone/mail.
 Many of my students have been successful and are working and studying worldwide.

 Musical problem-solving is our natural human inheritance - if you want it, you can do it!

 Stage Fright -

 is a sign of greater musicality, potential, ability.
 The effects of stage nerves, though, can be devastating; physical effects - tendonitis, tennis elbow, bursitis - up to horror syndromes, musicians` dystonia, which can lead musicians and students to give up on the dream of a life with music; headaches and insomnia can be on the cards; feelings of inadequacy, loss, isolation.
 Often doctors, physiotherapists, the medical profession are no help (this was also the experience of Alexander, famous for his Alexander Technique).
 The joy is, the answers, to all this, can all be found in music itself: in the pulse, and rhythmic energy, in the fundamental balances, in self-supporting free horizontal movements, replacing pressure and the perpendicular, and in the power of the inside outward energy flow and the inner music.
-I have discovered amazing things, on all of this - let me share it with you.
-Just phone - 030 4238324, or send a mail.
-(Extreme discretion, on all contacts, is a matter of course) (Gern vertraulich - einfach anrufen, mailen oder "Contact" benutzen - Deutsch oder Englisch)
+Let´s work on it.
+Just phone - 030 4238324, or send a mail/use the Contact form.
+(Extreme discretion, in all cases, is a matter of course) (Gern vertraulich - einfach anrufen, mailen oder "Contact" benutzen - Deutsch oder Englisch)